ibmresilient/resilient-python-api/docs/README.md

+This directory contains tools to create package reference documentation using [Sphinx](http://www.sphinx-doc.org/).

-To build the documentation using [Sphinx](http://www.sphinx-doc.org/),
+To build the documentation,
 ```
     make html
 ```